AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ![image](https://github.com/user-attachments/assets/739f8577-8620-44b8-a29c-d6a2a2f9a4b9)

-fig 4: Normalized Stock Volume Visualization
+fig 4: Normalized Stock Volume Visualization: Normalizing the volume changes the distribution and display of the dataset.

-### **Portfolio Daily Returns Visualization:**
+### **Portfolio Daily Returns:**

 ![image](https://github.com/user-attachments/assets/97c8e6f7-d8db-4d5f-92cf-b56040f06d90)

 fig 5: Stocks Daily Returns Ranges
-* **Observation:** Highly volatile stocks have a much wider price ranges than less volatile stocks eg NVDA.
+* **Observation from Returns Visulaization:** Highly volatile stocks have a much wider price ranges than less volatile stocks eg NVDA.
-##

 ![image](https://github.com/user-attachments/assets/82c8acb5-6ea4-4d9a-ace7-8cb1f0ca9b38)

 fig 6: Heatmap Plot of Returns
-* **Observation:** SPY and QQQ, the ETFs of S&P500 and Nasdaq respectively are very nicely correlated with each other and the large technology stocks like MIcrosoft (MSFT) and Apple stocks (AAPL).
+* **Observation from HeatMap:** SPY and QQQ, the ETFs of S&P500 and Nasdaq respectively are very nicely correlated with each other and the large technology stocks like MIcrosoft (MSFT) and Apple stocks (AAPL).
 This is no surprise becasue the large technolgy stocks are parts of the ETFs.
 ##
 ![image](https://github.com/user-attachments/assets/8fe76c2b-9a95-40b6-9d27-31d90bb48763)